A helpful guide for the musical direction of Adam Gwon’s Ordinary Days compiled by Philip Eames.

-Fortunately, the singing demands aren’t particularly great in Ordinary Days.
-Most decent singers will be able to surmount the challenges of the roles, so character suitability can be the first priority given a large enough audition pool.
+Fortunately, in the grand scheme of things, the singing demands aren’t particularly great in Ordinary Days.
+Most decent singers will be able to surmount the vocal challenges of the roles, so character suitability can be the first priority given a large enough audition pool.
 No role is persistently extreme in register, but breath control, diction and stamina are constant challenges in most songs, particularly for the women.

 Idealistic, determined, energetic, naïve, and visionary, Warren is by far the most typical musical-theatre role in Ordinary Days.
 By this I mean that the others are fairly relatable as ordinary people, but Warren is a veritable oddball.
 While there are plenty of animated tenors out there, your Warren needs to be able to radiate a sense of ‘chump who was roped into cat-sitting.’
 Conversely, it is easy to overdo it and make him into a one-dimensional caricature.
 Warren needs to be able to sincerely navigate sensitive moments (get them to try the ending of Sort-Of Fairy Tale) and ultimately project quiet satisfaction as his convictions are validated, which is somewhat hard to do that if he comes across as an exaggerated Muppet.